 See this podcast: Podcast Ep 105: Can You DADU?

-Unique Features and Advantages of DADUs
+Unique Features and Advantages of Backyard Cottages (DADUs)

 One of the primary benefits of DADUs is the privacy they offer.
-Because they are detached from the main house, they provide a fully separate living environment ideal for tenants, extended family members or even as a home office or studio.
-DADUs also enhance the property’s versatility and can significantly boost its market value.
+Because they are detached from the main house, they provide a fully separate living space ideal for tenants, extended family members or even as a home office or studio.
+DADUs also enhance the property's versatility and can significantly boost its market value.

 Key Differences Between ADUs and DADUs